ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

 </launch>
 ```

-This will load the DiffBot robot description to the parameter server which is required  for the hardware interface that gets created inside the next
+This will load the DiffBot robot description onto the parameter server which is required  for the hardware interface that gets created inside the next
 node `diffbot_base`.
 It creates the hardware interface and instantiates a new controller manager in the `diffbot_base.cpp`.
 Finally the `spawner` from the `controller_manager` package is used to initialize and start the controllers defined in the `diffbot_control/config/diffbot_control.yaml`.
 The last step in this launch file is required to get the controllers initialized and started.
 Another way would be to use `controller_manager::ControllerManager::loadControllers()` inside the `diffbot_base.cpp`.